ISEL-HGU/ASTChangeAnalyzer/README.md

 7. `-sample` option : takes an absolute path of `index.csv` to provide 20 samples based on the median value.

-8. `-hashcode` option : takes an hashcode along with `-sample` option
+8. `-hashcode` option : takes an hashcode along with `-sample` option.

+9. `-issueMine` option : reads `index.csv` file to produce new csv file that has issue number if exists in corresponding commits of changes.

 Example : `-p https://github.com/centic9/jgit-cookbook -java las -save`